-With allergic asthma, the immune system reacts excessively and fiercely to external stimuli and allergy-inducing substances in the environment, so-called allergens, such as pollen, house dust mites, animal hair or mold spores.
-The immune system and the defenses of healthy people do not respond to these actually harmless substances.
-However, the body of a person with allergic asthma acts with extreme resistance to these allergens, the respiratory muscles cramp and breathing is severely impeded.
-An allergy to pollen is also referred to as a seasonal allergy, since symptoms usually only occur in certain seasons, mainly spring and summer.
+In the case of allergic asthma, the immune system reacts excessively and fiercely to external stimuli.
+Also, you may experience strong reactions to allergy-inducing substances in the environment, the so-called allergens, like pollen, house dust mites, and animal hair or mold spores.
+The immune systems of healthy people who do not suffer from asthma do not respond to these harmless substances.
+However, the body of a person with allergic asthma reacts with extreme resistance to these allergens, the respiratory muscles cramp and breathing is severely impeded.
+An allergy to pollen is also referred to as a seasonal allergy, since symptoms usually only occur in certain seasons, mainly during spring and summer.

-Unfortunately, bronchial asthma is not seasonal and one cannot grow out of the disease.
-In people with this chronic asthma, the bronchial system is permanently inflamed, over-excited, sensitive and in constant readiness to defend itself.
-As with allergic asthma, the bronchi and bronchioles of an asthmatic are hypersensitive to harmless external stimuli and influences (allergens, smoke, dust) and react with an extreme defense response of the respiratory tract.
-During an asthma attack, the lower respiratory tract narrows, the mucous membranes in the bronchial walls swell and a lot of persistent mucus develops, which can only be coughed up with difficulty.
+Unfortunately, bronchial asthma is not seasonal and there is no cure for this disease.
+In people with chronic asthma, the bronchial system is permanently inflamed, over-excited, sensitive, and in constant readiness to defend itself from various external factors.
+Just like in the case of allergic asthma, the bronchi and bronchioles of an asthmatic are hypersensitive to harmless external stimuli and influences (allergens, smoke, or dust) and react with an extreme defense response of the respiratory tract.
+During an asthma attack, your lower respiratory tract narrows, the mucous membranes in the bronchial walls swell and a lot of persistent mucus develops, which you can only cough up with difficulty.

 Apomed has the following asthma sprays in its assortment:

-If you already use an asthma spray, you can have a follow-up prescription issued by Apomeds and have the spray delivered directly to your home by the mail-order pharmacy!
+If you already use an asthma spray, you can order an online follow-up prescription at Apomeds.
+We will have the product delivered directly to your home, along with the prescription, within 48 hours!